-- 5.12.1 Lighting Solar cars must have stoplights, front and rear turn indicators, and hazard lights visible from 30 meters away.
+- 5.12.1 Lighting Solar cars must have stoplights, front and rear turn indicators, and hazard lights.
 The geometric visibility of each light should be 45 degrees from center and 15 degrees up and down. - (a) Stop lights must be red in color.
-Turn indicators and hazard lights must be amber in color.
-[TX DOT 547.324(d)] - (b) Stop lights must be visible at 100 meters.
-[DOT 547.323(d)] - (c) Stop lights must be pedal activated by both primary and secondary braking systems. - (d) At the event official's discretion, teams may receive a "moving violation" for each incidence of non-working lights.
+Turn indicators and hazard lights must be amber in color. - (b) Stop lights must be visible at 100 meters and mounted to maximize rear visibility.
+All other lights (front/rear turn indicators and hazard lights) must be visible from 30 meters away. - (c) Stop lights must be pedal activated by both primary and secondary braking systems. - (d) At the event official's discretion, teams may receive a "moving violation" for each incidence of non-working lights.
 Once the team is notified by an event official that they have a non-working light, they must safely remove themselves from the official course and make the necessary repairs. - (e) On cross-country races, both chase vehicles must be equipped with four amber ECCO 3510 or 3518 warning lights. - 5.12.2 Audible Warning Drivers must be able to give audible warning to pedestrians and other vehicles using a horn producing at least 92 decibels as measured at the source.
 The horn shall be mounted as far to the front of the vehicle as possible and face forwards.
 The horn may not be located inside the passenger compartment.
+Air horns may not be used as a horn device.

-In closed-track events, the horn must be sounded when a solar car attempts to overtake and pass another vehicle.
-In the event that the horn malfunctions, a driver-operated air horn may be used to complete the lap before exiting and conducting repairs.
+In closed-track events, the horn must be sounded when a solar car attempts to overtake and pass another vehicle. .